Article Highlight: Snowflake Eel Profile, Care and Tank Compatibility

 - Which other species make good tank mates

-These are just some of the basics you'll need to know so you can set up the aquarium and allow it to run and cycle for at least two weeks before you add the first fish to the tank.
+These are just some of the basics in pet fish information you'll need to know so you can set up the aquarium and allow it to run and cycle for at least two weeks before you add the first fish to the tank.
 When it comes to keeping fish, providing the proper environment is absolutely key to their survival.

 Consider the Cost

 Although many popular aquarium fish are reasonably priced, the price grows higher depending on how difficult a particular species is to procure and keep.
-That said, your real investment will go into your tank set up.
-Expect to spend $100.00 or more to purchase a 10 to 15 gallon tank, as well as:
+That said, your real investment will go into your tank setup.
+Expect to spend $300 or more to purchase a 10- to 15-gallon tank, as well as:

 - A filtration system